What is osteoporosis?

 - Drinking too much alcohol.
 Heavy alcohol use (more than 2 drinks a day) can decrease bone formation.
 It also makes you more likely to fall.

 - Taking medicines that can affect bone growth and repair.
 Your doctor can tell you if you are taking any of these medicines.
 He or she can also help you understand if the benefit of the medicine is greater than the risk.

 Experts suggest that older men talk to their doctors about osteoporosis and have bone density tests done if they are at risk.1

 How is osteoporosis diagnosed?

 Diagnosis is based on your medical history and a physical exam.
 Bone density testing measures the density of your bones using a special X-ray or CT scan.
 From this information, your doctor can estimate the strength of your bones.
 Your doctor may also do blood and urine tests to rule out other problems that may cause bone loss.
 Blood tests can also tell if low levels of testosterone or estrogen in your body are causing bone loss.

 National Osteoporosis Foundation (NOF) recommends that all men age 70 and older routinely have a

-bone mineral density test to screen for osteoporosis.
-The NOF also recommends that you and your doctor check your fracture risk using a tool such as FRAX (Fracture Risk Assessment).
+bone density test to screen for osteoporosis.
+The NOF also recommends that you and your doctor check your fracture risk using a tool such as FRAX (Fracture Risk Assessment) starting at age 50.
 This tool can help you decide if you should be screened for osteoporosis.
-Talk to your doctor about your risk factors and when to start bone mineral density screening.
+Talk to your doctor about your risk factors and when to start bone density screening.